Mr-Scislowski-Classes/UltimateJavaRepository/Unit02/Xtras/README.md

       ```

-    Run these programs on the "Gettysburg Address" and "I Have a Dream" text files like so:
+    Run these programs on the "Gettysburg Address" and "I Have a Dream" text files to give output like:

     ```
     cat gettysburg.txt | java Unit02.Xtras.BasicTextAnalysis
+    ```

+    To give something like:

+    ```
+    Enter your text: Your text is 1439 characters long.
+    The first word is: Four
+    The first sentence is: Four score and seven years ago our fathers brought forth on this continent a new nation, conceived in liberty and dedicated to the proposition that all men are created equal.
     ```